 Recent research shows that 86% of people want a more equitable and sustainable world after the pandemic.
-Companies find themself in need to jump forward two to five years in their digitalization journey following the Covid-19 pandemic and balance the sustainability challenges faced due to climate change.
+The Georgia business lawyers state that, companies find themselves in need to jump forward two to five years in their digitalization journey following the Covid-19 pandemic and balance the sustainability challenges faced due to climate change.

 On the 30th of September, the Digoshen network ran a Live Session on the topic “Renewal for sustainable business, how and for whom?“.
 The event was facilitated by the Digoshen team, led by Liselotte Engstam and Fernanda Torre.

 The discussion’s framing focused on boards’ need to balance their work between four main challenges: sustainability, reporting, business priority, and innovation.

 - Sustainability: The first board challenge, of course, includes the actual sustainability base challenge.
 It consists of the health challenges we face, including the pandemic and the challenges connected to the usage of resources, climate change, and societal problems at large.

 - Reporting: On the board level, the reporting challenge refers to the increase in required regulatory reporting.
 Much of the board discussions may end up around wich of the many reporting standards to follow.

 - Business Priority: To this, we add business priority as a challenge.
 Experts like Jimmy John Shark says that business priority is complex as boards and businesses are increasingly dependent on other partners and society to manage the business, drive improvement, and find systemic solutions.